-VIDEO USAGE RIGHTS
+BEST PRACTICES GUIDE VIDEO USAGE RIGHTS

-VOA has contracts with four different video newsfeed providers: ABC News, Agence France Press (AFP), Associated Press (AP) and Reuters.
+VOA has contracts with three different video newsfeed providers: ABC News, Agence France Press (AFP), Associated Press (AP) and Reuters.
+We receive video from ABC NewsOne through our contract with AP.
 Each contract is unique and stands on its own.

-Steven Springer (1996) (COR) of the newsfeeds.
+Steven Springer (sspringer@voanews.com, x4276) is the COR for the newsfeeds.
 The Media Asset Management Branch assists in administering and facilitating use of the video and audio newsfeeds.
-The MAM Branch Chief, Pam Commerford, (1996) (1996) (1997) (1997) also contacts the providers and clears use of specific items.
+The MAM Branch Chief, Pam Commerford, (pcommerford@voanews.com, x7124) also contacts the providers and clears use of specific items.